 Share Our Health Initiatives

-Learn about the Safe Surgery Initiative Connect with other organizations Contribute to our blog Visit Medical Outreach Exchange
+Learn about the Safe Surgery Initiative, Connect with other organizations, or Contribute to our blog.
+Visit Medical Outreach Exchange for more.

 Medical Outreach Access

-Medical professionals order free medicines & supplies for your volunteer mission Visit Medical Outreach Access
+Medical professionals can order free medicines & supplies for their volunteer mission.
+Visit Medical Outreach Access for more information.

 The volunteer teams supported by Americares Medical Outreach treat nearly 700,000 primary care patients and perform over 40,000 surgeries in a given year.
 Each year, these volunteer health care professionals bring quality health care to more people around the world, while strengthening local health care institutions.